-With a late start in the 1980’s, China’s capital market has been experiencing rapid growth in the context of the country’s economic reforms and market liberalisation.
+With a late start in the 1980’s, China’s capital market has been experiencing rapid economic growth in the context of the country’s economic reforms and market liberalisation.
 Like many other industries and components of the economy, China’s capital market also has multi-layered attributes with, for example, advanced infrastructure with scale and efficiency, underdeveloped derivative market, inadequately diversified asset management products, high direct participation of retailing investors, strong regulation from various regulators and inconsistent development across segments and industries.

 In 1992, China started to open up its capital market to foreign investment through B Shares.
 At present, the major inbound channels include the Qualified Foreign Institutional Investor (QFII) programme, the China Interbank Bond Market (CIBM) and northbound Connect schemes for Stocks and Bonds.
 The Qualified Domestic Institutional Investor (QDII) programme remains the major outbound channel for local institutional investors, while the southbound Stock Connect is also developing well.